 Missing deal breakers

-There are iPhone or Android apps I miss on Windows Phone.
+There are many iPhone or Android apps missing on Windows Phone.
 Some look like deal breakers.
-Yet while I like having them on my phone, I don’t use them that often.
+Yet while people like having them on their phones, they don't use them that often.

 The lack of apps in the Windows store is more about perception than reality.